Arodrigues17/ai4good25-wildfire/README.md

 mamba activate wildfire
 python src/train.py --config=cfgs/unet/res18_monotemporal.yaml --trainer=cfgs/trainer_single_gpu.yaml --data=cfgs/data_monotemporal_full_features.yaml --seed_everything=0 --trainer.max_epochs=5 --do_test=True --data.data_dir /path/to/your/hdf5/dataset
 ```

+Alternatively, if using python virtual environments, you will nee to do the following:

 ### 2.4 Using the Prithvi-EO-2.0 backbone